murati/Yleana.CodingExercise/README.md

 ### Routing
 - Every page should have Navigation Links.
-- React router must be used.
+- client side router (for example reach router) must be used.
     - Titles page:
         - Navlink 1: Get actresses.
 Navigates to localhost:[PORT]/employees/1
         - Navlink 2: Get directors.
 Navigates to localhost:[PORT]/employees/2